 By Hayley Boriss, Henrich Brunke and Marcia Kreith, Agricultural Issues Center, University of California.

 Avocados (Persea americana) are a fruit and not a vegetable.
 They are thought to have originated in Mexico and Central and South America.
 Avocado trees were first planted in Florida in 1833 and then in California in 1856.
-According to NASS, California now accounts for the majority of U.S. avocado production, followed by Florida and Hawaii.
+California now accounts for the majority of U.S. avocado production, followed by Florida and Hawaii, according to NASS.

 The dominant variety of avocado grown in California is the Hass variety, while Florida growers typically produce larger, less oily West Indian or Mexican varieties including Booth, Lula and Taylor.
-California avocados are marketed year round and Florida’s market is from June through March (NASS).
+California avocados are marketed year round, while Florida’s market is from June through March (NASS).

-Certain varieties, such as the Hass, have a tendency to bear well only in alternate years.
-After a season with a low yield, due to factors such as cold (which the avocado does not tolerate well), the trees tend to produce abundantly the next season.
+Certain varieties, have a tendency to bear well only in alternate years, such as the Hass avocado.
+If avocados have a season with low yield, the trees tend to produce abundantly the next season.
 This heavy crop depletes stored carbohydrates, resulting in a reduced yield the following season, and thus the alternate bearing pattern becomes established.
+Avocados do not tolerate the cold well, which reduces their yield.

 Commercial shipments of avocados from approved orchards in Mexico can now be distributed into all 50 states.
 As border restrictions were relaxed, provisions were put in place to curtail Mexican production, in an attempt to avoid saturation of the U.S. market.
 A rapid growth in demand soon prompted a dramatic increase in imports.

-Global Ag Trade System, Foreign Ag Service, USDA.
+Global Ag Trade System 2015, Foreign Ag Service, USDA.

 The Hass Avocado Promotion and Research Order: Offsetting Price Impacts from Imports with Advertising and Promotion, Working paper No. 04-006.